zenina/iterm-auto-ssh/README.md

       NOTE: If you uncomment this/set for login, it will only run within iterm, as it does a terminal app variable check
 - Verify $config variable path in iterm-auto-ssh.sh (Default: ~/iterm-auto-ssh/auto-ssh.conf )
     - if you're using another location, modify this variables path to reflect such.

-Log out of your sessions, and back in.
+- Log out of your sessions, and back in.

 Running:
 - Run manually from command line:

         ~/iterm-auto-ssh/iterm-auto-ssh.sh

-- Running bssh ssh wrapper function from command line: bssh <host> <screen title>
+- Running bssh ssh wrapper function from command line:

+        bssh [host] [screen title]

 Auto-ssh run on login, or Iterm session start:
-  Auto-ssh is disabled by default in the bashrc snippet.
+- Auto-ssh is disabled by default in the bashrc snippet.
-  Uncomment the following lines from your bashrc.snippet to force auto-ssh to run on session start/login:
+- Uncomment the following lines from your bashrc.snippet to force auto-ssh to run on session start/login:

-bashrc.snippet (if enabled/uncommented, this is how it should appear)
+<i>bashrc.snippet (if enabled/uncommented, this is how it should appear)</i>

     ##### Iterm Auto SSH on Login #####
     # Uncomment to run auto-ssh on login #